MadanRaj-H/CS766-Project/README.md

 ### Related Work
 <p>
 Many image processing based approaches involve conventional image filters to extract spacio-temporal features and build Hidden Markov Models for hand gesture recognition by considering it as a motion detection problem.
-In [TODO: add reference link], the system obtains shape and optical flow based features to build a HMM to recognize twelve different type of gestures.
+In [[6](#references)], the system obtains shape and optical flow based features to build a HMM to recognize twelve different type of gestures.
 In traditional Machine Learning based approaches which use techniques like Support Vector Machines, Artificial Neural Networks, Fuzzy c-means clustering, etc. feature engineering plays a crucial role in prediction accuracy.
-The gesture recognition system in [TODO: add reference link], eliminates hand segmentation by clipping the hand region manually.
+The gesture recognition system in [[7](#references)], eliminates hand segmentation by clipping the hand region manually.
 It used hand images with uniform light background for the Fuzzy c-means clustering.
-In [TODO: add reference link], Bheda and Radpour built a CNN based gesture recognition system which resulted a 82.5% validation accuracy.
+In [[8](#references)], Bheda and Radpour built a CNN based gesture recognition system which resulted a 82.5% validation accuracy.
 </p>

 ### Framework